 The herb is also commonly used as a base for marinating meats for grilling - most famously in satay, a dish of skewered meat with origins Indonesia, but whose reach has spread all over Southeast Asia.
 (My favorite is Thai satay.)
 In Vietnamese cuisine, lemongrass is famously paired with chicken in ga xao sa ot (lemongrass chicken with chiles), grilled shrimp and beef with noodles.

-As a bonus: lemongrass is a natural in desserts, where it pairs deliciously with dairy, as in this lemongrass-ginger ice cream, this lemongrass semifreddo and this lemongrass panna cotta.
+As a bonus: lemongrass is a natural in desserts, where it pairs deliciously with dairy, as in this chili, ginger and lemongrass ice cream, this lemongrass semifreddo and this lemongrass panna cotta.

 Store fresh lemongrass in your fridge, loosely wrapped in just-damp paper towels, for a week to ten days.

 I'm totally obsessed with Thailand and Thai food, so I loved this super cute and informative Thai video about how to prepare lemongrass in multiple ways, depending on the recipe you're making.